 We completely support those who want to do-it-yourself and figure out any obstacle that life presents, but as we mentioned above, water damage restoration and the dehumidification process isn’t a DIY kind of project.
 You need the proper equipment, as well as the skills and expertise to get the job done right.
 We have the experience to see those little warning signs that the layman might not even notice or question.

 If you DIY a project, it is safe to say that, after completion, it might need a few tweaks.
 When you are doing water damage restoration, there isn’t room for error, and in many cases, no room to make adjustments.
 If you get one step of the process wrong, then you may need to completely redo the entire project.
 For example, if you don’t get the area completely dry, mold could start growing in the walls or in the remaining building materials, causing you to be exposed to harmful mold and spend even more on repairs.
-We’ve been doing this for over 30 years in Grand Rapids, MI —- we know what we’re doing.
+We’ve been doing this for over 30 years in Walker, MI —- we know what we’re doing.

 Whether it was just your kitchen floor or it was your entire basement, when you contact our professional disaster response team for water damage restoration, you can have peace of mind.
 Why?
 First of all, we take pride in our work.
 Secondly, we care about you.
 When we get your call, we don’t think of you as “just another job.”
 We see you as someone who has just had a devastating loss and want to use our skills and resources to help you get back on your feet.